IiroKarppanen/Project-Birdnest/README.md

 On server side, I have created a function that is constantly fetching xml data from the [api](https://assignments.reaktor.com/birdnest/drones), which is then converted into a javascript object with the help of [xml2js](https://www.npmjs.com/package/xml2js) package.
 The function goes trough the drone data and determines which drones are inside the "no drone zone".
 If a drone is inside the ndz, a request is made to get pilot data and then it's saved to mongoDB database that contains all violators from past 10 minutes.

-I have used [socket.io](https://www.npmjs.com/package/socket.io) package to set up a socket between the React frontend and Node backend that constantly sends the data of all drones and pilot data of violators to React frontend.
+I have used [socket.io](https://www.npmjs.com/package/socket.io) package to set up a socket between the React frontend and Node backend that constantly sends the drone and violator data to React frontend.
 On frontend side a simple table and map is constructed from the data.

 <br />
 <br />